Custom Search

 Some would be ideal for a castle dollhouse type miniature scene.

-If designing or painting your own miniatures always use the best materials on the market.
+If designing or painting your own pewter miniatures always use the best materials on the market.
 You will get the best results and have the fewest causes to complain.

 If you start with the best instead of the lesser then you will generally come out a winner.